xaIex/Cyberpunk-CUI-Foobar2000-Theme/README.md

 - Componets in foobar are basically added functionality that you can add to your theme.
 You must download these for this theme to properly work.
 - First create a folder like, 'fbComponents' to keep all of the components organized and in one place for an easy install.
 - It may look like much but once you finish installing, the 'hard' part is basically over!
 - Simply download all files in the component folder in this repo or from the site itself.
-I will include all of the links to the component used here so you can read their functions more in depth:
+I will include all of the links to the component used here so you can read their functions more in depth and check our their respective authors: